Electric-truck maker Rivian adds another $1.3 billion as it gears up for production

-Rivian, the electric truck manufacturer opening a factory in Normal, Illinois, rivianis getting another big investment — $1.3 billion — with previous investors Amazon and Ford participating in the latest financing round.
+Rivian, the electric truck manufacturer opening a factory in Normal, Illinois, is getting another big investment — $1.3 billion — with previous investors Amazon and Ford participating in the latest financing round.

 The investment, announced Monday, is the fourth of the year and brings the sum raised for the nascent automaker to more than $2.8 billion in 2019.